ThornTechPublic/LeftSlideoutMenu/README.md

 * Open and close the menu by changing the contentOffset-x
 * Listen for the "toggleMenu" notification
 * Implement the toggleMenu method by opening or closing based on the current contentOffset.x

+### That's it

+Build and run, and hopefully you have a simple slideout left menu on which to build the rest of your app.